MicrosoftDocs/powerbi-docs/powerbi-docs/service-get-started.md

 The dashboard is wide.
 We can rearrange the tiles to make better use of the dashboard space.

-1. Drag the lower-right corner of the *Gross Sales* line chart tile upward, until it snaps at the same height as the Sales tile, and release it.
+1. Drag the lower-right corner of the *Gross Sales* line chart tile upward, until it snaps at the same height as the Sales tile, then release it.

     ![Resize the tile](media/service-get-started/power-bi-service-resize-tile.png)